aquestry/Nebula/README.md

 ## Requirements:
 - **Java 21**: Required for running the Proxy instance.
 - **Velocity Proxy**: No predefined servers are required; servers are dynamically registered.
-- **Ruby & Docker on Hold-Server**: Necessary for running the Flask backend that handles server requests.
+- **Docker on Hold-Server**: Necessary for running the backend servers.
+- **User on Hold-Server**: Necessary for interacting with Docker, make sure he has the right permissions.

 ## Usage:
 1. Clone the repository.